DevSecOps-1/DevSecOps/Pipelines/PRODUCTION.md

             }
         }

-        stage('Deploy to Staging') {
+        stage('Deploy to Production') {
             steps {
-                sh 'deploy-to-staging.sh'  // Replace with your deployment script for staging }
+                sh 'deploy-to-production.sh'  // Replace with your deployment script for production }
-        }

-        stage('Staging Tests') {
-            steps {
-                sh 'mvn verify -Pstaging-tests'  // Replace with your staging test suite }
         }